 Connect the app that stores your addresses

-When you click on the Zap, you'll be directed to Zapier's editor, where you can create automated workflows.
+Log in to Zapier and click on Make a Zap to be directed to Zapier's editor, where you can create automated workflows.
 Choose your Google account from the dropdown menu.
 If you've never connected it to Zapier, click + Connect a new account to give Zapier permission to access your Google account.

 When you're done, click Continue.